A General Framework For Detecting Anomalous Inputs to DNN Classifiers: Additional Experiments

 Here we compare the performance of methods using pAUC-$0.2$, a metric calculating the partial area under the ROC curve for FPR below $0.2$.
 Comparing the area under the entire ROC curve can lead to misleading interpretations because it includes FPR values that one would rarely choose to operate in.
 Therefore, to reflect realistic operating conditions, we chose a maximum FPR of $0.2$.
 Recall that for the PGD attack we vary the proportion of adversarial samples along the x-axis because most of the samples from this attack have the same perturbation norm.

 On the CIFAR-10 dataset (Figure~\ref{fig:cifar10_pauc}), we observe that \proposed has better performance than the other methods in most cases.
-On the custom attack, \dm has slightly better performance than \proposed with the multivariate p-value estimation method (aK-LPE).
-We make similar observations on the SVHN dataset (Figure~\ref{fig:svhn_pauc}), with a minor exception on the custom attack where the \odds method performs better than \proposed as the perturbation norm increases.
+On the adaptive attack, \dm has slightly better performance than \proposed with the multivariate p-value estimation method (aK-LPE).
+We make similar observations on the SVHN dataset (Figure~\ref{fig:svhn_pauc}), with a minor exception on the adaptive attack where the \odds method performs better than \proposed as the perturbation norm increases.

-On the MNIST dataset (Figure~\ref{fig:mnist_pauc}), we observe some different trends in the performance.
+On the MNIST dataset (Figure~\ref{fig:mnist_pauc}), we observe some different trends in the performance compared to the other datasets.
 On the CW and FGSM attacks, the methods \odds and \trust perform comparably or slightly better than \proposed (particularly the variant based on Fisher's method).
-On the custom attack, the performance of \proposed based on Fisher's method decreases significantly as the perturbation norm increases.
-On the other hand, the variant of \proposed based of the aK-LPE method outperforms the other methods on this attack.
-We think that this contrast in performance is due to the fact that the custom attack samples were optimized to fool the variant of \proposed based on Fisher's method.
+On the adaptive attack, the performance of \proposed based on Fisher's method decreases significantly as the perturbation norm increases.
+On the other hand, the variant of \proposed based on the aK-LPE method outperforms the other methods on this attack.
+We think that this contrast in performance is due to the fact that the adaptive attack samples were optimized to fool the variant of \proposed based on Fisher's method.
 Also, attack samples with higher perturbation norm are more likely to be successful.
 On the PGD attack, \odds outperforms the other methods, but the pAUC-$0.2$ of all methods, except \lid and \dknn, are higher than $0.95$ in this case.
-We conjecture that the good performance of most methods on MNIST could be due to the simplicity of the space of image inputs and the classification problem.
+We conjecture that the good performance of most methods on MNIST could be due to the simplicity of the input space and the classification problem.